NxPKG/khulnasoft-docs/content/waf/managed-rules/payload-logging/command-line/generate-key-pair.md

 # Generate a key pair in the command line

-Generate a public/private key pair using the Cloudflare [`matched-data-cli`](https://github.com/cloudflare/matched-data-cli) command-line tool.
+Generate a public/private key pair using the Khulnasoft [`matched-data-cli`](https://github.com/cloudflare/matched-data-cli) command-line tool.
 After generating a key pair, enter the generated public key in the payload logging configuration.

 Do the following: